 We left Kochkor to return to our stuff in the small village café where we left as a band of four.
 The regional “highway” was dirt and the dust blasted us as every vehicle and truck passed by until we reached what was labeled on our maps as a fish market.
 The market was a couple of railroad cars converted into cooking and living areas on the roadside.
 Four families lived here selling drinks and freshly fried fish during the summer months.
 Even though we are only 30 km from Son Kol, it still seems like a weird place for getting limitless fresh fried fish when we have to walk 20 minutes just to find a tiny stream to fetch water.

-The next day, I got hit with the illness Paul had and we reached a hill steep enough that we did not want to take loaded trailers up its single track horse trail.
+The next day, I got hit with the illness Paul had and we reached a single track horse trail steep enough that we did not want to take loaded trailers up it.
 We unloaded them and began to ferry our stuff up.
 Pat and Paul helped me along the way as each trip I could feel the little energy I had being zapped out of me as I made two trips up and down the 1 Km slope.
-After we came down a rough section of loose stuff and after many falls on my part and watching Pat’s trailer veer off into a bush, Pat and Paul took my trailer down the steep spots.
-At the bottom we reached a thigh deep river that would wait until the next day and we had some sun.
-Again we did a couple trips through the shockingly cold waters to chill out in the sun on the other side.
+After, we came down a rough section of loose stuff.
+And after many falls on my part, and watching Pat’s trailer veer off into a bush, Pat and Paul took my trailer down the steep spots.
+At the bottom we reached a thigh-deep river that would wait until the next day and we had some sun.
+Again, we did a couple trips through the shockingly cold waters to chill out in the sun on the other side.

-From there we began to reach the tourist yurts all around offering us food and a place to sleep.
+From there we began to reach the tourist yurts all around, offering us food and a place to sleep.
 The yurts were only a single day of a mountain range between us and Son Kol.
-We reached the next pass as a thunderstorm was far closer than comfortable.
-Causing a quick descent scurrying towards the relative safety of the slightly lower elevation of the lake.
+We reached the next pass as a thunderstorm came far closer than was comfortable, causing a quick descent, scurrying towards the relative safety of the slightly lower elevation of the lake.
 The next few days involved little progress as we bounced from yurt camp to yurt camp along the lake.
 It was beautiful and we were in no rush to get away after having spent so much time and effort to get there.
 Son Kol is a very serene place, a large lake in the middle of one of the greenest valleys I have ever seen on top of a mountain.
-The animals were contained with hobbles at most and we were all amazed how playful the cows seemed to be in this idyllic pasture.
+The animals were contained with hobbles on most and we were all amazed how playful the cows seemed to be in this idyllic pasture.
 During this time we took the less touristy side of the lake and found mainly local tourists traveling the steppe road that was not on the maps.
 As we left the lake, we descended to another valley and were treated to another incredible view from a Kyrgyz mountain pass.

 Written by Timb